SyndemicsLab/RESPONDv1/README.md

 ```

 #### Windows
-On Windows, Rstudio, mentioned [above](#necessary-and-recommended-software), installs packages without any additional configuration.
+On Windows, **RStudio**, mentioned [above](#necessary-and-recommended-software), installs packages without any additional configuration.

-If not using Rstudio, configuration can be done in almost the same way as on MacOS and Linux--a variable named `.libPaths` must be set in your `.Rprofile` file in the working directory (a.k.a. the project directory, wherever you have the repository stored).
+If not using RStudio, configuration can be done in almost the same way as on MacOS and Linux--a variable named `.libPaths` must be set in your `.Rprofile` file in the working directory (a.k.a. the project directory, wherever you have the repository stored).
 If no `.Rprofile` file exists in this folder, create it and add the line
 ```R
 .libPaths("/path/to/store/packages")
 ```